Building Department

 Building Department Overview

-• Enact and manage delegated requirements from the Office of the State Architect (OSA), State Buildings Programs (SBP)
+• Enact and manage delegated requirements from the Office of the State Architect (OSA) and State Buildings Programs (SBP).

-• Enforce International Code Council (ICC) and other OSA adopted codes for all construction projects at Colorado State University
+• Enforce International Code Council (ICC) and other OSA-adopted codes for CSU construction projects while maintaining construction code compliance for the University.

-• Advise Facilities Management Associate Vice Presidents, SBP Delegate, Project Managers, Operations and others on building code analysis, interpretations, and code applications
+• Provide centralized code reference resources and advise Facilities Management leadership, the SBP Delegate, Project Managers, Operations, and others on code analysis, interpretations, and applications.

 Programming

-• Determine the viability of project scope prior to budgeting
+• Evaluate project scope viability prior to budgeting.

-• Verify the feasibility of program objectives, strategic plans and fiscal resources
+• Verify program objectives, strategic plans, and fiscal resources.

-• Provide supporting documentation for complex code issues
+• Provide analysis and supporting documentation for complex code issues.

-• Implement OSHA and Environmental Health and Safety (EHS) polices
+• Implement OSHA and Environmental Health and Safety (EHS) policies.

 Design

-• Work with design teams to achieve code compliance through design process
+• Collaborate with design teams to achieve code compliance.

-• Advise on code interpretations, statutory rules, regulations, and modifications
+• Advise on code interpretations, regulations, and modifications.

-• Detect, document, and communicate issues of potential code violations during design
+• Identify and communicate potential code violations during design.

 Construction Inspections